-In the early stages, children are taught to hold a pencil correctly and form print letters using the Read, Write Inc handwriting phrases to support their formation.
+In the early stages, children are taught to hold a pencil using the tripod grip and form print letters using the Read, Write Inc handwriting phrases to support their formation.
 They learn how to write from left to write in a book and to start their writing at the top of the page.